noni93/Task-Manager/design2.md

 Who will perform the testing of the integrated system?

 Matt will be developing JUnit tests for each of the classes implemented by the rest of the team.

-You will NOT get everything right the first (or the second) time.
-Do you best given your experience and be prepared to revise and adjust for subsequent assignments.

-We will discuss this further in class, and there may be minor updates to the assignment.